-Aggregate Property Rehabilitation Student Design Competition
+Aggregate Rehabilitation Student Design Competition

-BACKGROUND:
+BACKGROUND

 Ontario consumes approximately 164 million tonnes of aggregate annually - more than any other natural resource.
 This is equivalent to approximately 12 tonnes - or 1 truck load - per person per year.
 Progressive and final rehabilitation of aggregate properties plays an important role in land stewardship and enhances the quality of life in communities where aggregate is produced.
-The Student Design Competition was established to educate students with respect to compatible after-uses of former aggregate properties and to promote public and academic awareness of the potential of former aggregate sites in Ontario.
+Administered by the Ontario Stone, Sand and Gravel Association (OSSGA) and funded by The Ontario Aggregate Resources Corporation (TOARC), the Student Design Competition was established to educate students with respect to compatible after-uses of former aggregate properties and to promote public and academic awareness of the potential of former aggregate sites in Ontario.
 Each year, a different aggregate property in Ontario is chosen for the competition by the Ontario Stone, Sand & Gravel Association's (OSSGA) Rehabilitation Committee and thousands of dollars in cash prizes are awarded.

-ELIGIBILITY:
+ELIGIBILITY